microsoft/mcs-agent-academy/01-introduction-to-agents/README.md

 1. **Prompting:** You interact with an LLM by sending it a prompt.
 The better your prompt, the more focused and relevant the response.
 1. **Zero-shot vs. Fine-tuning:** Zero-shot means using an LLM as-is (just raw weights).
 Fine-tuning means adjusting the model on domain-specific data so it answers more accurately for your needs.

+> [!TIP]
-> **Pro Tip:** A common analogy is that an LLM is like a “super-smart autocomplete.”
+> A common analogy is that an LLM is like a “super-smart autocomplete.”
 It doesn’t truly understand meaning like a human brain, but it’s extremely good at predicting the next best word (or phrase) in a sequence.

 ---